I Have Sent My Submission To The Heralds,

 the Laurel Sovereign of Arms.
 If the section you are looking at says "MINUTES-"(followed

 by a date), and on the next line it says "ACCEPTANCES", this is from the West Kingdom

 Herald's Meeting, and all that it means is that the Kingdom Herald's Office

-has decided that there is no reason to not pass this on to the Laurel Sovereign
+has decided to pass this on to the Laurel Sovereign

-of Arms for final processing.
+of Arms for final consideration and processing.
 Another way to tell which part you are looking at --

 the West Kingdom Herald's Minutes section tends to have a lot more detail about the